BradWebb101/portfolio_website_v2/README.md

 ### Front end

-- This project is built with React, I forked this project [website](https://github.com/hashirshoaeb/home).
+- This project is built with React, I forked this project [hashir shoaeb's github](https://github.com/hashirshoaeb/home).
 Shout out to Hashir Shoaeb for designing and building the project.
 I am not a front end developer, so I used his design and modified it for my purpose.

 ### Back end